NotShivang/PointsGiving-webapp/README.md

 •	Include a button for the Admin to force a month end (which will reset all points to give out)
 •	Each user should be able to see a complete history of both points received and points given
 •	Users cannot re-gift points they receive.
 There are separate balances for points to give and points received.
-Other Notes:
-•	It is HIGHLY suggested that you store your DDL and DML in some form of source control
-•	Requirements are subject to change/clarification as the project progresses.
-The Piazza discussion board will be the official medium for communication about requirements.
-No requirements change/clarification is official unless it has been posted on Piazza and tagged with the “project_requirements” label.